microsoft/ML-For-Beginners/5-Clustering/1-Visualize/README.md

 # Introduction to clustering

-Clustering is a type of [Unsupervised Learning](https://wikipedia.org/wiki/Unsupervised_learning) that presumes that a dataset is unlabelled.
+Clustering is a type of [Unsupervised Learning](https://wikipedia.org/wiki/Unsupervised_learning) that presumes that a dataset is unlabelled or that its inputs are not matched with predefined outputs.
 It uses various algorithms to sort through unlabeled data and provide groupings according to patterns it discerns in the data.

 [![No One Like You by PSquare](https://img.youtube.com/vi/ty2advRiWJM/0.jpg)](https://youtu.be/ty2advRiWJM "No One Like You by PSquare")